Getting a real job when you’re still young is tough.

 *cue my daily, internal monologue of panic*

-At the same time, I wonder if I made a poor decision going to university for a liberal arts degree instead of just learning how to code.
+At the same time, I wonder if my first mistake was dishing out 40K for a philosophy degree instead of just learning how to code.

-Soha thinks that one of the keys to finding peace and success, not only in your career but in life, is to not listen to what anyone else has to say.
+Soha believes that one of the keys to finding peace and success, not only in your career but in life is to simply live in the moment:

 Photos by: Ashlyn Vickery (@vicksprints)